virtualgill/aws-ai-services-demo/README.md

 Select "Build"

-Once built choose "Publish" and choose an alias of "test" (you can select a different name, but be sure to update any notebooks that use this bot too)
+Once built choose "Publish" and choose an alias of "*test*" (you can select a different name, but be sure to update any notebooks that use this bot too)